dariober/ASCIIGenome/docs/commandHelp.rst

 * :code:`-round INT` Round numbers to this many decimal places.
 What constitutes a number is inferred from context.
 Default 3, do not round if < 0.

 * :code:`-hl regex` Highlight substrings matching regex.
 If regex matches a FORMAT tag in a VCF record, highlight the tag itself and also the sample values corresponding to that tag.
+Alternatively, regex may be a comma separated list of column indexes to highlight.
+Indexes are recognized by the $ prefix.
+E.g. :code:`-hl '$1, $3, $10'` will highlight columns 1, 3, 10.

 * :code:`-esf` Explain SAM Flag.
 Add to SAM flag an abbreviated description.